Childhood Ependymoma Treatment (PDQ®)–Patient Version

 Some of the tests will continue to be done from time to time after treatment has ended.
 The results of these tests can show if your child's condition has changed or if the cancer has recurred (come back).
 These tests are sometimes called follow-up tests or check-ups.

-Follow-up tests for childhood ependymoma include an MRI (magnetic resonance imaging) of the brain and spinal cord every 3 months for the first 1 or 2 years after treatment.
-After 2 years, MRIs may be done every 6 months for the next 3 years.
+Follow-up tests for childhood ependymoma include an MRI (magnetic resonance imaging) of the brain and spinal cord at the following intervals:

 After surgery, the plan for further treatment depends on the following: